MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

                 mz_now() < window_end + INTERVAL '7 days'
             GROUP BY window_end, id;
     ```
     This `WHERE` clause means "the result for a 1-minute window should come into effect when `mz_now()` reaches `window_end` and be removed 7 days later".
-Without the latter constraint, records in the result set would receive strange updates as input records expire from the initial 30 day filter on the input records.
+Without the latter constraint, records in the result set would receive strange updates as records expire from the initial 30 day filter on the input.
 1. Subscribe to the `output`.
     ```sql
     COPY (SUBSCRIBE (SELECT * FROM output)) TO STDOUT;